jalengentry/osticket-prereqs/README.md

 </p>
 <p>

 4.)
-You will want to install / enable IIS in Windows with CGI and Common HTTP Features
+You will want to install/enable IIS in Windows with CGI and Common HTTP Features.
+World Wide Web Services -> Application Development Features ->
-  - World Wide Web Services -> Application Development Features -> [X] CGI
+[X] CGI
 [X] Common HTTP Features